What is a Traditional Thai Bamboo Tattoo?

 Angelina's Sak Yant was done using metal Khem, as have every Sak Yant Master for centuries.
 When Tourist came to get their own – they asked for a Traditional Thai Bamboo Tattoo just like they had read about.

-Thailand's biggest Tourist Scam - The Traditional Thai Bamboo Tattoo
+Thailand's Tourist Tattoo Scam - The Traditional Thai Bamboo Tattoo

 How Tattoo Shops Scam Tourists with Bamboo Tattoo and Fake Sak Yant’s